 System Restore is a Windows feature designed to revert system files, settings and applications to an earlier state.
 To use it in Client OS like Windows 10, you can enable System Protection to create restore point .
 However, this function does not apply to Windows Server 2016, 2019, 2022 or 2012/2012 R2.

-To perform Windows Server 2016 system restore, one common means is to create a backup including system state.
-But considering the limitations of Windows Server Backup and the cumbersome procedure, you could also try an easier alternative to backup and restore operating system.
+To perform Windows Server 2016 system restore, one common method is to create a backup including system state.
+But considering the limitations of Windows Server Backup and the cumbersome procedure, you could also try easier alternatives to backup and restore the operating system.

-Backup and Restore System State with Windows Server Backup
+Backup and Restore System State via Windows Server Backup

 How does Windows Server 2016 backup and restore work?
 First you need to install the backup tool, the path is: